jo-pol/MAE-gf/Tips-&-Tricks-&-Other-notes.md

 Please note, that the ID's needed for the stitches shift somehow. `A1` is not in the upperleft corner of the shown units in the examples.

-### Braids
+### Footsides
-Groundforge can do braids, however, we have to feed it with a matrix covering the complete width of the braid, including footsides.
-This will lead to a considerable amount of ID's to specify in the stitches section.
-Therefore, the examples provided focus on just elements of the grounds.
+The examples provided focus on just elements of the grounds.
 No attention is paid to footsides.
 This may sometimes lead to tilted figures.